-In this guide we explain what happens if you do not pay enough tax, and in particular, what to do if HM Revenue & Customs (HMRC) send you a tax calculation (a ‘P800’) for a tax year.
+On this page, we explain what happens if you do not pay enough tax, and in particular, what to do if HM Revenue & Customs (HMRC) send you a tax calculation (a P800) for a tax year.

 If you are an employee, your employer takes tax off your pay throughout the tax year via Pay As You Earn (PAYE).
 In most cases, this means you pay the correct tax by the end of the year; but not always.

 You should always check your tax, even if you think everything should be straightforward.